Chenyuyann/DM2F-Net/README.md

 ## Training

-1. ~~Set the path of pretrained ResNeXt model in resnext/config.py~~
-2. Set the path of datasets in tools/config.py
+1. Set the path of datasets in `tools/config.py`
-3. Run by ```python train.py```
+2. Run by ```python train.py```

-~~The pretrained ResNeXt model is ported from the [official](https://github.com/facebookresearch/ResNeXt) torch version, using the [convertor](https://github.com/clcarwin/convert_torch_to_pytorch) provided by clcarwin.
-You can directly [download](https://drive.google.com/open?id=1dnH-IHwmu9xFPlyndqI6MfF4LvH6JKNQ) the pretrained model ported by me.~~

 Use pretrained ResNeXt (resnext101_32x8d) from torchvision.

-*Hyper-parameters* of training were set at the top of *train.py*, and you can conveniently change them as you need.

-Training a model on a single ~~GTX 1080Ti~~ TITAN RTX GPU takes about ~~4~~ 5 hours.
+Training a model on a single RTX 3080 Ti(12GB) GPU takes about 6 hours.

 ## Testing

-1. Set the path of five benchmark datasets in tools/config.py.
+1. Set the path of five benchmark datasets in `tools/config.py`.
 2. Put the trained model in `./ckpt/`.
 3. Run by `python test.py` (for O-Haze/HazeRD/RESIDE) or `python output.py` (for own pictures)